OpenVisualCloud/Media-Transport-Library/README.md

 ## 4. ST2110 Programmers guide

-For how to develop application quickly based on Kahawai library, pls refer to [sample code](app/sample).
+For how to develop application quickly based on Intel® Media Transport Library, pls refer to [sample code](app/sample).

 ## 5. User space UDP stack guide

-From 23.03.0 version, Media transport library extend the support to user-space UDP stack which run directly under current process context for performance consideration.
+From 23.03.0 version, this lib extend the support to user-space UDP stack which run directly under current process context for performance consideration.
 Other user-space UDP stack usually run with client-service architect, it introduce a cross-core message cost which hurt the performance.
 Our stack are running NIC tx/rx function from the sendto/recvfrom API directly which save the cross-core call and keep the data affinity(LLC) to the UDP consumer.

 For how to use the UDP API, pls refer to [udp sample code](app/udp).

 ## 6. How to Contribute

-We welcome community contributions to the Media Transport Library project.
+We welcome community contributions to the Intel® Media Transport Library project.
 If you have any ideas/issues, please share it with us by the GitHub issues or opening a pull request.

 ### 6.1 Coding style